FTCIrrationalDoorkeepers4653/TeamCode/README.md

 - 10/25/2020 - Fixed Autonomous Bugs and Added Support for New Wobble Goal Arm.
 Also Tested Arm and Chassis Movements.
 Also, Fixed Motion Profiling and Move-to-Position.
 Wil Continue to Work on Vision Positioning and Turning Algortihms.

+- 11/5/2020 - Added an Another Powershot to Autonmous, Added Vision Positioning Support, Coded for Intake and Flywheel/Shooter, Fixed and Tuned Motion Profiling, Added a Custom GamePad Class, Tuned and Automated the TeleOp Further, and Made Code Easier and More Modular to Work With.